mahuthu/informatics/api/README.md

 ## Usage
 - Open the application in your web browser.

-- Navigate to the Customer Management section to add, edit, or delete customers.
+- Navigate to the Customer Management section to add customers.

 - Go to the Order Submission page to select a customer, choose items, Quantity and submit an order.